jwardsmith/Blue-Team-Scripts/Digital Forensics/Windows Forensic Artifacts.md

 Description:
 • Windows Application Compatibility Database is used by Windows to identify possible application compatibility challenges with executables.
 • Tracks the executable’s filename, file size, last modified time, and in Windows XP the last update time.

+Location:
+XP SYSTEM\CurrentControlSet\Control\SessionManager\AppCompatibility\
+Win7–10 SYSTEM\CurrentControlSet\Control\Session Manager\AppCompatCache

+Interpretation:
+Any executable run on the Windows system can be found in this key.
+You can use this key to identify systems that specific malware was executed on.
+In addition, based on the interpretation of the time-based data, you might be able to determine the last time of execution or activity on the system.
+• Windows XP contains at most 96 entries.
+• LastUpdateTime is updated when the files are executed.
+• Windows 7 contains at most 1,024 entries.
+• LastUpdateTime does not exist on Win7–10 systems.
+• Tool to parse:
+• MANDIANTs ShimCacheParser

+**Prefetch**

+Description:
+• Increases performance of a system by preloading code pages of commonly used applications.
+Cache Manager monitors all files and directories referenced for each application or process and maps them into a .pf file.
+Utilized to know an application was executed on a system.
+• Limited to 128 files on XP and Win7–10
+• (exename)-(hash).pf

+Location:
+Win7–10/XP C:\Windows\Prefetch

+Interpretation:
+• Each .pf will include the last time of execution, number of times run, and device and file handles used by the program.
+• Date/Time file by that name and path was first executed.
+• Creation Date of .pf file (-10 seconds).
+• Date/Time file by that name and path was last executed.
+• Embedded last execution time of .pf file.
+• Last Modification Date of .pf file (-10 seconds).

+**Services Events**

+Description:
+• Analyze logs for suspicious services running at boot time.
+• Review services started or stopped around the time of a suspected compromise.

+Location:
+All event IDs reference the System Log:
+7034 – Service crashed unexpectedly.
+7035 – Service sent a Start/Stop control.
+7036 – Service started or stopped.
+7040 – Start type changed.
+(Boot | On Request | Disabled)

+Interpretation:
+• A large amount of malware and worms in the wild utilize services.
+• Services started on boot illustrate persistence (desirable in malware).
+• Services can crash due to attacks like process injection.

+**Win7–10 Jump Lists**

+Description:
+• The Windows 7 task bar (Jump List) is engineered to allow users to “jump” or access items they frequently or have recently used quickly and easily.
+This functionality cannot only be recent media files, but recent tasks as well.
+• The data stored in the AutomaticDestinations folder will each have a unique file prepended with the AppID of the associated application.